WrestleMania 33: Storylines

-The card consisted of thirteen matches, including three on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw and SmackDown brands.
-Storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and 205 Live, the latter of which is cruiserweight-exclusive.
+The event comprised 13 matches, including three on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

-Main event
+Main event match

 At the Royal Rumble, The Undertaker was eliminated by Roman Reigns in the titular match.
-In the ensuing stare down, Reigns exclaimed: "This is my yard now!", a claim Undertaker had made for many years.
+In the ensuing stare down, Reigns exclaimed: "This is my yard now!", a claim The Undertaker had made for many years.
 On the March 6 episode of Raw, The Undertaker attacked Reigns with a chokeslam, and a match between the two was scheduled for WrestleMania 33 in what would become the main event.